Tosin0814/Tinster/README.md

 - Prevent full page reload after posting comment or like
 - Add a search bar for posts or creators
 - Have a user profile page with Avatar, Bio, etc
-- Make file uploads compatible with .HEIC file type and handle possibility of conflicting image filenames in database
+- Make file uploads compatible with .HEIC file type
 - Delete image from folder when post is deleted